 Whether you’re wearing them for the morning commute, while traveling, or if you’re simply trying to find some peace and quiet while working at home, noise-canceling headphones are a more essential piece of kit nowadays than ever before.
-And you’ve got a slew of great options to pick from — many of them on sale for the best prices yet during Black Friday and Cyber Monday 2022.
+And you’ve got a slew of great options to pick from; it’s hard to make a bad choice.

-The right headphones for you will differ based on which of those things you prioritize, but our overall pick for the best noise-canceling headphones is Sony’s WH-1000XM5.
+The “best” headphones for you will differ based on which of those factors you prioritize and care about most, but our overall pick for the best noise-canceling headphones remains Sony’s WH-1000XM5.
 They offer a combination of sound quality, comfort, and great noise cancellation that’s hard to beat.
-And you can save quite a bit on the 1000XM5s over the holidays.

 Sony’s WH-1000XM5s have a completely different design from their predecessors.
 The changes result in greater comfort when you’re wearing them on your head for extended periods of time — like on a flight or if you’re at the office.